nayanamangalpalli/calculator-behavior/multiplication.md

 Given - A calculator is on and working properly

-When - enters a large number, *, second large number and =
+When - enters a large number for multiplication

 Then - Calculator will display error message of too large numbers.